This past Mid-Winter break, the family and I headed West to explore what Vail, Colorado and the beautiful Rocky Mountains had to offer.

 At the heart of town is Vail Village, a pedestrian friendly area of shops, resorts and restaurants that looks as if it could be equally at home in the Swiss Alps as in the Rockies.

-research paper vs internet
+deductive reasoning research paper

 We flew into Denver International Airport (DEN) the night before.
 Denver is about 5000 ft. above sea level; Vail is about 8-10,000 feet above sea level.
 (Tip: I recommend coming in a day or so before you ascend so that you can adjust to the altitude.)

 The next morning, we met up with our friends and hd private transportation up to Vail courtesy of Mountain Star Transportation.
 It is a very picturesque 90 minute drive up and our driver, a Denver native, was very informative about the history of the area and other attractions that may be of interest.https://globemeettrot.com/wp-content/uploads/2018/01/videoleap-28808e0c-026b-4e8e-8144-71613ee21693.mov

 Vail is also serviced by the Eagle County Regional Airport (EGE), which is closer to Vail, but may not have the variety of carriers or flights when compared to a larger airport.

 Denver is a growing city, and is attracting more and more visitors!
 As a result, many new hotels are being built around the airport area.
 The night of our arrival, we stayed at Home2Suites by Hilton (Denver Int’l) which is a brand new hotel.
 Although there for only one night, the staff made us feel very welcome and were very helpful!